 Loire Valley is the region called the ‘Garden of France’ for a good reason.
 Countless acres of beautiful woods, vineyards, and farmland that produce some of France’s top delicacies, combined with history and beautiful architecture.
 It calls for an exploration.
 In my opinion, Loire Valley castles are real must-do when you’re in Paris.
 They’re easily accessible and more than worth your time.

 There are over 1000 chateaux in Loire Valley but unless you’re a castle fanatic, you’re most likely not going to see all of them.
 Most visitors to Paris have very limited time, and this is when day tours come in handy.
 I wholeheartedly recommend Loire Valley tours from Paris if you’re short on time.

 Day Tours to Loire Valley Castles from Paris

-I know what you’re thinking: why did I go with a tour and not by myself?
+I know what you’re thinking: why did I go on a tour and not by myself?
 Simply because of the logistics.
 Many castles were impossible to visit by public transport.
 And I didn’t want to waste half of my time in the region sitting on buses and trains.